emheyboer/nfc-music-player/README.md

 ## Controller
 The controller is an android device (with an nfc reader) running tailscale and tasker.
 Tasker keeps the device awake and responds to two inputs:
 1. When an nfc tag is scanned, the controller takes the url and `GET`s it.
 Before we `GET` the url, we need to rewrite the host to `[player's tailscale address]:[port number]` so the api call goes to the player.
 This begins playback.
-2. When a key is pressed on the remote, the controller takes the keycode and consults an array of corresponding actions.
+2. When a key is pressed on the remote, the controller takes the keycode and consults an array of corresponding actions (e.g. play/pause/skip).
 For each action, the controller queries the player state as appropriate and makes another api call to update it.

 ## Remote
 The remote is a wireless keyboard connected to the controller.
 Each keypress on the remote triggers a distinct function on the controller which in turn updates the player.